ssoonmi/online-store-part-2/phase_ii.md

 **If you need help understanding why we do this, please make sure to ask a question.**

+Test it out the `signUp` mutation using Playground and see if you get what seems like a valid `token` back.

+Perfect!
+We were able to send up a JSON web token when signing up a user!

 ------------ IN PROGRESS (let me know if you reach this point) -----------------------